lixxj/GoogoSearch/README.md

 # Googo Search
-### A simple searching engine based on the following algorithms:
+## A simple searching engine based on the following algorithms:
   - Pagerank calculation
   - Inverted Index calculation
   - Tf-Idf calculation
   - BST by John Shepherd
-  - Hungarian method Implementation by Oliver Gorman
+  - Hungarian method Implementation
+### by Oliver Gorman and XJ